Wetsuit seam repair

 Put the patch panel underneath the oval hole you just cut, and trace the oval onto the patch panel.
 Cut out the oval shape and place it inside the oval you cut out on the wetsuit.
 See if it fits exactly.
 Apply a layer of glue on the edge of the patch panel and on the hole of the wetsuit.
 Don’t put them together yet.
 Leave it to dry for about 10 minutes (unless indicated differently by the glue manufacturer) until glue becomes tacky.
 Then, firmly press the edge of the oval together to create an even seam.
 Make sure the edge is fully pushed together without any holes between the patch panel and the repaired panel.
 Leave the repair to cure overnight.
 Neoprene tape or a reinforcement iron-on patch can be added on the inside for extra strength.

 Iron-on neoprene reinforcement patches

-Zips get a lot of abuse in their lives.
+Wetsuit zips get a lot of abuse in their lives.
 So it’s not uncommon for the teeth of a zip or the zip runner, also called slider, to corrode, break or get damaged.
 You don’t have to throw away your wetsuit in case the zip fails.
 Fortunately, zips can be replaced by your local wetsuit repair shop.
 If the zip teeth get damaged you will have to replace the complete zip.
 However, if only the zip slider breaks, just the slider can be replaced.
-When buying a wetsuit, and you are worried about zip strength?
-Buy a wetsuit where the slider disconnects from the teeth when open.
+In case you’re buying a wetsuit, and you are worried about zip strength, buy a wetsuit where the slider disconnects from the teeth when open.
 This prevents the teeth from breaking when the zip is fully opened.
 This also avoids your shoulder from scraping over the slider when getting into your suit.
 A slider that disconnects, as on all SRFACE wetsuits, makes your wetsuit last much longer.